PathologyDataScience/HistomicsML2/docs/data-create.rst

 1. Download the dataset creation container
 ====================================================================

-Download the HistomicsML dataset creation container using the docker pull command
+Use the docker pull command to download the dataset creation container

 .. code-block:: bash